Best FPS Mouse for 2020

 If DPI and CPI measure how far your mouse moves on the screen in proportion to how it’s moving in real space, the maximum tracking speed measures how good the mouse is at registering the velocity of your mouse.
 This is measured in inches per second, and while it’s related to DPI and CPI, it’s not exactly the same.
 In fact, the opposite is generally true.
 If you tend to prefer a lower DPI sensitivity, you’ll want to pay more attention to the IPS to make sure that it will properly register your movements.
 For that reason, tracking speed is especially valuable for precision shots and sniper style players.

-Finding the right mouse is ultimately about determining what feels good in your specific hand, and while the contours and size can play a major role in that, the weight does as well.
+Finding the best mouse is ultimately about determining what feels good in your own hand, and while the contours and size can play a major role in that, the weight does as well.
 Even the difference of a few grams can throw off your sense of balance, so you may want to look at models that offer adjustable weights.
 Measured in grams, these weights let you create a center of gravity that feels perfect to your touch and accommodates your style.
 The best gram weights are magnetized for a better distribution of weight.
+This is generally a feature that is reserved for some of the best professional models, such as those from Logitech and Razer.
+Although it can be fiddly to get right, once you have worked out the best weight set up for your mouse, it will feel a lot better in your hands.

-There are a practically limitless amount of different design choices that can be made in the ergonomics of a mouse.
-Some sport glossy surfaces that allow them to slide more easily over the surface of a mouse pad, while others employ soft grips so they feel better in your hand and respond more accurately to small and precise movements.
+There are practically limitless amounts of different design choices that can be made in the ergonomics of a mouse.
+Some sport glossy surfaces that allow the mouse to slide more easily over the surface of a mouse pad, while other mice employ soft grips so they feel better in your hands and respond more accurately to small and precise movements.
+Ultimately it comes down to the intended use of the mouse, and the price point that it is intended to fill.

-In terms of the actual materials they’re constructed from, a mice typically features an aluminum or plastic frame.
-The quality of these materials can vary pretty widely, but aluminum is generally the preferable choice.
+In terms of the actual materials they’re constructed from, a mouse typically features an aluminum or plastic frame.
+The quality of these materials can vary pretty wildly with price, but aluminum is generally the best choice.
 They’re lightweight but have a serious sense of heft and tend to be more durable.
-One of the cons of plastic mice is that they have more of a tendency to get slippery after long playing sessions, and that can be a major liability during longer and more heated playing sessions.
+One of the cons of plastic mice is that they have more of a tendency to get slippery in your hands after long playing sessions, and that can be a major liability during longer and more heated playing sessions, therefore we recommend splashing out on the extra price of an aluminum model.

-When shopping for the best accessory for the game, mouse models can be surprisingly complex.
-But if you’re serious about your gaming experience, it can be well worth doing the research.
+When shopping for the best mouse for the game, mouse models can be surprisingly complex.
+But if you’re serious about your gaming experience, it can be well worth doing the research and investing in the price.
 Fortunately, we think you’ll find everything you need to improve your shopping experience in our guide.
 And if you find yourself looking for mice appropriate to more general gaming purposes, we highly recommend you check out our guide to the best overall gaming mice and the best budget gaming mice of 2020.